DiffTune: Optimizing CPU Simulator Parameters with Learned Differentiable Surrogates: Related Work

 \subsection{Differentiable surrogates and approximations}

 In this section, we survey techniques related to \name{} that facilitate optimization by using differentiable surrogates or approximations.

-\paragraph{Optimization with learned differentiable surrogates} Optimization of black-box and non-differentiable functions with learned differentiable surrogates is an emerging set of techniques, with applications in physical sciences~\citep{shirobokov_differentiating_2020,louppe_adversarial_2017}, reinforcement learning~\citep{grathwohl_backpropagation_2018}, and computer security~\citep{she_neuzz_2019}. \citet{shirobokov_differentiating_2020} use learned differentiable surrogates to optimize parameters for generative models of small physics simulators.
-This technique, concurrently released on arXiv, is similar to an iterative version of \name{} that continuously re-optimizes the surrogate around the current parameter table estimate. \citet{louppe_adversarial_2017} propose optimizing non-differentiable physics simulators by formulating the joint optimization problem as adversarial variational optimization. \citeauthor{louppe_adversarial_2017}'s technique is applicable in principle, though it has only been evaluated in small settings with a single parameter to learn. \citet{grathwohl_backpropagation_2018} use learned differentiable surrogates to approximate the gradient of black-box or non-differentiable functions, in order to reduce the variance of gradient estimators of random variables.
+\paragraph{Optimization with learned differentiable surrogates} Optimization of black-box and non-differentiable functions with learned differentiable surrogates is an emerging set of techniques, with applications in computer graphics~\citep{tseng_hyperparameter_2019}, physical sciences~\citep{shirobokov_differentiating_2020,louppe_adversarial_2017}, reinforcement learning~\citep{grathwohl_backpropagation_2018}, and computer security~\citep{she_neuzz_2019}. \citet{tseng_hyperparameter_2019} use a convolutional neural network as a learned differentiable surrogate to optimize 32 parameters in a black-box camera imaging pipeline. \citet{shirobokov_differentiating_2020} use learned differentiable surrogates to optimize parameters for generative models of small physics simulators.
+This technique is similar to an iterative version of \name{} that continuously re-optimizes the surrogate around the current parameter table estimate. \citet{louppe_adversarial_2017} propose optimizing non-differentiable physics simulators by formulating the joint optimization problem as adversarial variational optimization. \citeauthor{louppe_adversarial_2017}'s technique is applicable in principle, though it has only been evaluated in small settings with a single parameter to learn. \citet{grathwohl_backpropagation_2018} use learned differentiable surrogates to approximate the gradient of black-box or non-differentiable functions, in order to reduce the variance of gradient estimators of random variables.
 While similar, \citeauthor{grathwohl_backpropagation_2018}'s surrogate optimization has a different objective: reducing the variance of other gradient estimators~\citep{reinforce}, rather than necessarily mimicking the black-box function. \citet{she_neuzz_2019} use learned differentiable surrogates to approximate the branching behavior of real-world programs then find program inputs that trigger bugs in the program. \citeauthor{she_neuzz_2019}'s surrogate does not learn the full input-output behavior of the program, only estimating which edges in the program graph are or are not taken.

 \paragraph{CPU simulator surrogates} \citet{ipek_exploring_2006} use neural networks to learn to predict the IPC of a cycle-accurate simulator given a set of design space parameters, to enable efficient design space exploration. \citet{lee_illustrative_2007} use regression models to predict the performance and power usage of a CPU simulator, similarly enabling efficient design space exploration.
 Neither \citeauthor{ipek_exploring_2006} nor \citeauthor{lee_illustrative_2007} then use the models to optimize the simulator to be more accurate; both also apply exhaustive or grid search to explore the parameter space, rather than using the gradient of the simulator~surrogate.